GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 1.5 Reference documents

-* Specification document
+* The specification document.
-* RASD
+* The RASD.
-* Design document
+* The DD.
-* Integration test document sample on Beep
+* Integration test document samples on the Beep platform.

 # 2 Integration strategy